a-vhadgar/Chicago-Crime-Analysis/README.md

 Tableau :https://public.tableau.com/profile/akshata1035#!/vizhome/ChicagoCrimeAnalysis_15/Story1

 I created some visualizations in tableau and created a story.
 I have published the workbook on Tableau public forum.(https://public.tableau.com/profile/akshata1035#!/vizhome/ChicagoCrimeAnalysis_15/Story1 ).
-The first in performing data analysis on any dataset is to look at the data and understand the data fields.
+The first step in performing data analysis  is to look at the data and understand the data fields.
 After understanding the dataset and fields, next step is to remove unnecessary data fields and null values.
 I have used Pandas and Numpy to perform these operations.
 After cleaning, the data set has 12 columns:
  1)	 Date: Which has date and time when incident happened.
  2)	 Block: Address where the incident happened.
  3)	 Primary Type: Type of crime
  4)	 Description: Brief description about crime
  5)	 Location Description: Description of location where crime happened.
  6)	 Arrest: Indicates whether an arrest was made.
  7)	 Community Area
  8)	 Year: This is derived column from date.
  9)	 Day: This is also a derived column to get day of week from date.
  10)	Latitude: The latitude of the location where the incident occurred.
  11)	Longitude: The longitude of the location where the incident occurred.
  12)	Location - The location where the incident occurred in a format that allows for creation of maps.